-A stockholder of record may revoke a Proxy at any time before it has been exercised by filing a written revocation with the Secretary of the Company at the address of the Company set forth above, by filing a duly executed Proxy bearing a later date, or by attending the Annual Meeting and voting in person.
+Yes.
+Even after you have submitted your Proxy, you may change your vote at any time before the Proxy is exercised by filing a written revocation with the Secretary of the Company at the address of the Company set forth above, by filing a duly executed Proxy bearing a later date, or by attending the Annual Meeting and voting in person.
 Any stockholder of record as of the Record Date attending the Annual Meeting may vote in person, whether or not a Proxy has been previously given, but the presence (without further action) of a stockholder at the Annual Meeting will not constitute revocation of a previously given Proxy.